immortalillusions/Snapshot/README.md

 # Snapshot

-Snapshot turns specially formatted events in a user's primary Google Calendar into course tasks and maintains Today/Tomorrow summary events.
+Snapshot turns specially formatted events in a user's primary Google Calendar into course tasks and maintains daily and weekly summary events.

 ## Local setup